artefactual/archivematica-docs/getting-started/troubleshooting/error-handling.rst

 errors.

 The user may choose to redo normalization, as well.
-For instance, if the user chose to normalize based on one tool results and experienced failures, the user may wish to redo normalization and choose to normalize based on another tool results instead.
+For instance, if the user chose to normalize based on one tool's results and experienced failures, the user may wish to redo normalization and choose to normalize based on another tool's results instead.

 .. figure:: images/Normdropdown-10.*
    :align: center